• Skip to primary navigation

 Candy cap mushrooms caramels recipe

 Candy caps and caramel is a super combo, with the flavor of the butterscotch-y mushroom transferring like a dream into any syrup or cream, or, in the case of carmels, both.
-Interestingly enough with the flavor, I liked powdered candy caps raw whipped in at the end instead of infusing them in the beginning, which was a little counter intuitive for me.
+Interestingly enough, I liked powdered candy caps raw added at the end instead of infusing them in the beginning, which was a little counter intuitive for me.

 re-melting grainy caramel